-Credits Credit d listribution criteria Pre-requisite of the course (if any) Code Lecture Practical/ Practice Research Methodology 4 3 0 1 Class XII pass with Mathematics NIL
+Course title & Code Credits Credit d listribution Pre-requisite Lecture Practical/ Practice of the course (if any) Research Methodology 4 3 0 1 Class XII pass with Mathematics NIL

 - Prepare the students with skills needed for successful research in mathematics. - Develop a basic understanding of how to pursue research in mathematics. - Prepare students for professions other than teaching, that requires independent mathematical research, critical analysis, and advanced mathematical knowledge. - Introduce some open source softwares to carry out mathematical research. - Impart the knowledge of journals, their rankings and the disadvantages of rankings.